stephperillo/UFOs/README.md

 How to perform a search on UFO Finder:
 1. Scroll down until you see the Filter Search area on the left side of the page.
-2. Click on the desired input field(s).
+2. Click on the desired input field.
 This will make the text cursor appear and begin to blink (|).
 3. Type the desired date or word (i.e. "ca" for State).
+4. Repeat Steps 2 and 3 to add filters.
-4. Press Enter to activate the filter and display the results of the search.
+5. Press Enter to activate the filter and display the results of the search.

 ![ca.jpg](https://github.com/stephperillo/UFOs/blob/main/Resources/ca.jpg)